 About the project

-The Department of Planning, Transport and Infrastructure (DIT) and the City of Port Adelaide Enfield worked in conjunction to improve safety and accessibility for all road users on Hart Street and to improve linkages between Port Adelaide and Coast Park.
+The Department of Infrastructure and Transport (DIT) and the City of Port Adelaide Enfield worked in conjunction to improve safety and accessibility for all road users on Hart Street and to improve linkages between Port Adelaide and Coast Park.

 Hart Street is an arterial road connecting the heart of Port Adelaide to the coast.
 The volume of motor vehicle traffic on Hart Street (less than 7,000 vehicles per day) can be efficiently catered for with two lanes, with the resulting space now used for on-street parking and cycling and pedestrian improvements.
 By reducing the number of travel lanes it achieves road safety improvements for all road users whilst simultaneously enhancing the street’s appeal and amenity.
 This provides a balanced road environment for all road users and enhances the street environment, making it a safer and more pleasant setting for the community to enjoy.

 DIT undertook an extensive community engagement process in April and May 2018 which resulted in a number of enhancements to the project design.
 The works included:

 - a streetscape upgrade of Hart Street including upgraded street lighting and central median landscaping.